braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

 Features include:

-- Data and Analytics collection for cross-channel engagement
+- Data and analytics collection for cross-channel engagement
 - Content Cards (via [Custom UI](#custom-ui))
 - In-app messages (via [Custom UI](#custom-ui))
-- Silent Push Notifications
+- Silent push notifications and update badging

 **Note**: To avoid showing mobile in-app messages to your TV users, be sure to set up either [App Targeting](#app-targeting) or use key-value pairs to filter out messages.
 For example, only displaying tvOS messages if they contain a special `tv = true` key-value pair.